reflectoring/reflectoring.github.io/content/blog/2024/2024-04-24-spring-cloud-sns-sqs-pubsub.md

 ### Consuming Messages from SQS Queue

-The recommended attribute to use when interacting with a provisioned SQS queue is the queue URL, which we will be configuring in our `application.yaml` file:
+**The recommended attribute to use when interacting with a provisioned SQS queue is the queue URL**, which we will be configuring in our `application.yaml` file:

 ```yaml
 io: